svmiller/svmiller.github.io/_posts/2021-02-08-thinking-about-your-priors-bayesian-analysis.md

 Most Bayesian texts I've read treat what follows here 1) last, if they address it at all, 2) technically *not* pure Bayesian if you're peeking into your data to get some preliminary information for your prior expectations, and 3) only situationally a good idea.
 That said, "only situationally a good idea" is my middle name and this is an itch I've been wanting to scratch for a while.

 Around this time last year, I wrote [this guide on how to understand a linear regression model](http://svmiller.com/blog/2020/03/what-explains-british-attitudes-toward-immigration-a-pedagogical-example/).
 The reviews were well-received.
 I've even been invited to present this to students in the United Kingdom (if remotely), hence the subject matter.
 It may not be immediately evident, but scroll down to that regression table.
 Therein, the unemployed variable, a dummy variable that equals 1 if the respondent is not currently employed but is actively looking for work, has a coefficient that is dwarfed by the standard error.
 Nothing looking like an issue from that at the onset; some variables just have really diffuse standard errors.
 However, a descriptive statistics table from the variables in that model points to a potential problem.
-You can check [the `_source` directory on my website](https://github.com/svmiller/svmiller.github.io/tree/master/_source) for the underlying code here as I typically hide code that results in tables (for web readability).
+You can check [the `_rmd` directory on my website](https://github.com/svmiller/svmiller.github.io/tree/master/_rmd) for the underlying code here as I typically hide code that results in tables (for web readability).

 <table id="stevetable">
 <caption>Descriptive Statistics in the ESS9GB Data in {stevedata}</caption>